 The two studies that showed no effect were Collacott and Cepeda.

-Investigating low back pain was Collacott, who used a weak flexible rubber magnet with an effective penetration of around 10mm.
+Investigating low back pain was Collacott5, who used a weak flexible rubber magnet with an effective penetration of around 10mm.
 This study was unlikely to show a positive effect because it used the wrong type of magnet.
 It requires a much more powerful magnet, such as the QF28-6 or OF50-3 to penetrate the 30-40mm required to capture the nerve roots and dorsal horn of the spine to be effective for low back pain.

-As for Cepeda, they used a high quality magnet to investigate post operative pain, but placed the devices around the incision.
+As for Cepeda6, they used a high quality magnet to investigate post operative pain, but placed the devices around the incision.
 How they could expect a positive result when the field from these magnets did not envelope the target tissue (being the wound), is almost beyond belief.

 It is misleading to conclude from these two and other studies, as some observers do that magnetic therapy is not effective.
 A more scientific conclusion is that the type of magnet used for this condition is not effective.
-REF
+REF7

 Neuromagnetics is based on the premise that static magnetic fields can be optimised for therapeutic effects and there are ample cell studies, animal studies, case studies and clinical trials to support this.